nardoz-dev/LiVeSe/docs/2nddelivery/concept2.md

 # Concept

-*`LiVeSe` is a smart security system that, through distributed station acquires, during night-time, environment information like the amount of crowd and the brightness of the street in order to evaluate and improve perceived safety of the urban area.*
+*`LiVeSe` is a smart security system.
+Through distributed stations acquires, during night-time, environment information like noise, light level and movement*

+*`LiVeSe` tries to extrapolate the amount of crowd and the brightness of the street then evaluate perceived safety of the urban area based on that parameters*

-*`LiVeSe` allow us to visualize the state of our streets and take actions to improve safety of our cities along with integrating Google maps navigation system*
+*`LiVeSe` allow us to visualize the state of our streets in terms of expected safety and improve perceived safety of our cities along with integrating Google maps navigation system*

 # Personas